Motility-Driven Viscoelastic Control of Tissue Morphology in Presomitic Mesoderm

-Motivated by the presence of multiple relaxation timescales in the tissue, we model the synthetic vertex tissue as a two-dimensional viscoelastic medium using a linear viscoelastic model with two timescales\cite{kellyMechanicsLectureNotes2025}.
-This representation comprises a dashpot with viscosity $\eta_1$ in series with a Kelvin–Voigt element, itself consisting of a spring with modulus $E$ in parallel with a dashpot of viscosity $\eta_2$ (Fig.~\ref{fig:fig3_perturbation}(a)~(I), (II) ).
-The constitutive stress--strain relation for this system is given by
+Motivated by the presence of multiple relaxation timescales in the tissue, we model the synthetic vertex tissue as a two-dimensional viscoelastic material using a linear viscoelastic model with two distinct relaxation timescales~\cite{kellyMechanicsLectureNotes2025}.
+This representation consists of a dashpot with viscosity $\eta_1$ in series with a Kelvin–Voigt element comprising a spring of modulus $E$ in parallel with a dashpot of viscosity $\eta_2$ [Fig.~\ref{fig:fig3_perturbation}(a)~(I), (II)].
+The resulting constitutive relation between stress and strain is

 where $\tilde{\boldsymbol{\sigma}}$ and $\tilde{\boldsymbol{\varepsilon}}$ denote the stress and strain tensors, respectively.
 We then subject this material to an external perturbation that is both spatially patterned and temporally pulsed.
-Specifically, the forcing has a sinusoidal spatial profile of wavelength $k_0$ and is applied in periodic on--off cycles, with duration $\tauon$ and $\tauoff$ respectively (Fig.~\ref{fig:fig3_perturbation}(a)~III):
+Specifically, the forcing has a sinusoidal spatial profile of wavelength $k_0$ and is applied in periodic on-off cycles of durations $\tauon$ and $\tauoff$: